-Behold I say unto you, that whosoever has heard the words of the prophets, yea, all the holy prophets who have prophesied concerning the coming of the Lord-I say unto you, that all those who have hearkened unto their words, and believed that the Lord would redeem his people, and have looked forward to that day for a remission of their sins, I say unto you, that these are his seed, or they are the heirs of the kingdom of God.
-For these are they whose sins he has borne; these are they for whom he has died, to redeem them from their transgressions.
+"Behold I say unto you, that whosoever has heard the words of the prophets, yea, all the holy prophets who have prophesied concerning the coming of the Lord-I say unto you, that all those who have hearkened unto their words, and believed that the Lord would redeem his people, and have looked forward to that day for a remission of their sins, I say unto you, that these are his seed, or they are the heirs of the kingdom of God.

+"For these are they whose sins he has borne; these are they for whom he has died, to redeem them from their transgressions.
 And now, are they not his seed?

-Yea, and are not the prophets, every one that has opened his mouth to prophets ever since the world began?
-I say unto you that they are his seed.
-(Mosiah 15:11-13)
+"Yea, and are not the prophets, every one that has opened his mouth to prophesy, that has not fallen into transgression, I mean all the holy prophets ever since the world began?
+I say unto you that they are his seed" (Mosiah 15:11-13).

-Although Isaiah's prophecy continues, Abinadi has laid the groundwork and returns to the original question about the meaning of Isaiah 52:7-10, posed by Noah's apostate priest.
-(For Professor Nyman's analysis of the rest of Isaiah 53, see Appendix B at the end of this article.)
+Although Isaiah's prophecy continues, Abinadi has laid the groundwork and returns to the original question about the meaning of Isaiah 52:7, posed by Noah's apostate priest.